A vanishing theorem for tautological classes of aspherical manifolds: Introduction

 To obtain a criterion for fibre homotopy triviality note that for any connected, aspherical complex $X$ a straightforward computation shows

 where $\Out$ denotes the outer automorphism group and $\C$ the centre of a given group.
-To obtain our results we will usually restrict to bundles with trivial fibre transport, so knowing that
+As our results only concern the homotopy type (resp.\ the homology) of the classifying space of $\TOPtw_h(M)$ it is in fact enough that a weaker property than the block Borel conjecture should hold: that the map

-is an equivalence will often suffice.
-We dub this weaker version of the block Borel conjecture the \emph{\pbc}.
+be a weak equivalence (resp.\ induce an isomorphism on $R$-homology, for some ring of coefficients $R$).
+We dub this the \emph{{\pbc} (resp.\ with $R$-coefficients)}.
 In distinction with the block Borel conjecture, it is implied by the Farrell--Jones conjectures also when the aspherical manifold in question is of dimension $4$.
 Now if $\C(\pi_1(M)) = 0$, then $\B\G_0(M)$ is contractible; we refer to such manifolds as \emph{centreless} and a block bundle with centreless, aspherical fibre is thus fibre homotopically trivial.
 We therefore find: